 Cultivate an active volunteer base through community engagement.

-To advance our 100 year plus reputation of providing the highest quality recreational and educational program for participants of all physical, developmental and economic abilities.
+To advance our 111-year reputation of providing the highest quality recreational and educational program for participants of all economic, physical, and developmental abilities.

 We provide the best possible variety of activities and opportunities for our participants with emphasis on choice.
 We empower our staff, board, and volunteers to achieve this through professional development and accreditation at the highest standard.